FRINXio/translation-units-docs/Configuration datasets/network-instances/l3vpn/network_instance_l3vpn_bgp.md

     }
 }
 ```
+CONSTRAINTS:
 Network-instance with name <vrf> must exist before defined-sets or both must be created in the same transaction.
 Delete must be executed in reverse order or in the same transaction.
+Policy <import-policy> and <export-policy> must exist on device before are used in network-instance.

 ## OS Configuration Commands